-Population has been found to play a significant role in determining emission levels; in a paper by Dietz & Rosa (1997), who developed a stochastic version of the IPAT model, they concluded that there are diseconomies of scale for the most populated nations that are not consistent with the assumption of direct proportionality (log-linear effects) common to most previous researches.
-(Shi 2003), in a cross country analysis covering 93 different states, has shown that the effect of income on carbon dioxide emission varies across country groups, and that lower income countries have greater elasticity on population.
-A similar result is obtained by (Cole & Neumayer 2004).
-Dietz & Rosa (1997) and York et al. (2003) found that the elasticity of a population with respect to income is less than 1, in the context of the IPAT model.
-Finally, researchers working with micro-level data have shown that activities such as transport and residential energy consumption vary according to age structure and household size (e.g., O'Neill & Chen 2002; Liddle 2004; Prskawetz et al. 2004; Zagheni 2011).
+Population has been found to play a significant role in determining emission levels; in a paper by Dietz and Rosa (1997), who developed a stochastic version of the IPAT model, they concluded that there are diseconomies of scale for the most populated nations that are not consistent with the assumption of direct proportionality (log-linear effects) common to most previous researches.
+Shi (2003), in a cross country analysis covering 93 different states, has shown that the effect of income on carbon dioxide emission varies across country groups, and that lower income countries have greater elasticity on population.
+A similar result is obtained by Cole and Neumayer (2004).
+Thomas Dietz (1997) and Richard York (2003) found that the elasticity of a population with respect to income is less than 1, in the context of the IPAT model.
+Finally, researchers working with micro-level data have shown that activities such as transport and residential energy consumption vary according to age structure and household size (e.g., O'Neill and Chen, 2002; Liddle, 2004; Prskawetz et al., 2004; Zagheni, 2011).
+Recently, studies using cross-country, macro-level data have shown a similar relationship (e.g.,Liddle and Lung, 2010; Liddle, 2011).